agsb/keebngsl/README.md

 All processing are done using AWK and Bash scripts and common GNU Linux tools.

-(Check the code)[https://github.com/agsb/keebngsl/tree/main/scripts],if you're curious about the details.
+Please (Check the code)[https://github.com/agsb/keebngsl/tree/main/scripts], if you're curious about the details.

 ### The frequencies